hobediente/Music_Segmentation_Unsupervised_Learning_Project/README.md

 <img src="Images/valence_hist.png" width="350" height="275"></img>

-### Conclusion: Appears to be realtively normally distributed
+### Conclusion: The valence of songs range from around 0 to 1, and peak around .5.
+The distribution is relatively symetrical.

 # G) Valence Analysis  :
 **Step 2 : Visualize each genres' ditribution**